Last updated Oct. 21, 2022, by Teresa Carvalho, MS

-The Laboratoire Francais du Fractionnement et des Biotechnologies (LFB) developed Sevenfact.
-It was approved by the U.S. Food and Drug Administration (FDA) in April 2020.
-HEMA Biologics has marketing rights for Sevenfact in the U.S. and Canada.
+It was developed by the Laboratoire Francais du Fractionnement et des Biotechnologies (LFB).
+HEMA Biologics holds Sevenfact’s marketing rights in the U.S. and Canada.

 How does Sevenfact work?